sai09kumar/Set-up-a-basic-CI-CD-pipeline-using-GitHub-Actions.-/README.md

 git commit -m "Added GitHub Actions for CI/CD" git push origin main
 Check GitHub Actions
 Go to GitHub → Actions
 You should see the pipeline running
 On success, your app is deployed!
  Access the Web App
 Open http://your-ec2-public-ip in your browser
+You should see:
-You should see "🚀 Web App Running!"
+" Web App Running!"

-Final Outcome 🚀
-✅ Any push to main triggers GitHub Actions
-✅ Builds & pushes a Docker image to Docker Hub
-✅ SSHs into AWS EC2 & pulls the latest image
-✅ Deploys and runs the web app

-Your CI/CD pipeline is now fully automated!
+🎯 Conclusion
+This setup ensures a fully automated CI/CD pipeline using GitHub Actions, Docker, and AWS EC2. 🚀

+🔗 GitHub Repo: Automated CI/CD Pipeline with GitHub Actions